I love the Big Island. You get a more more diverse experience than any of the other islands.

 West of the Volcanoes is the Punalu’u black sand beach where you can normally find sea turtles and good tide pools.

 Rather than staying in the the park itself, I would recommend staying at the quant Kilauea Lodge which has pleasant housing and one of our favorite restaurants on the island.
 While not as good as the Kilauea Lodge, we thought the food at Surt’s Volcano was good.
 Surt’s is now closed having been replaced by the Kiawe Kitchen which is also suppose to be good.
-We have heard good things about Thai Thai but haven’t eaten there yet.
+I have heard good things about Thai Thai but haven’t eaten there yet.